Erik Peterson | Violin

 Bryan Wallick is gaining recognition as one of the great American virtuoso pianists of his generation.
 Gold medalist of the 1997 Vladimir Horowitz International Piano Competition in Kiev, he has performed throughout the United States, Europe, and Africa.

-Mr. Wallick studied with Jerome Lowenthal in New York City where he was the first Juilliard School graduate to receive both an undergraduate Honors Diploma (2000) and an accelerated master's Degree (2001).
-He continued his studies with Christopher Elton in London at the Royal Academy of Music where he was the recipient of the Associated Board International Scholarship, receiving a Post-graduate Diploma with Distinction, and previously studied with Eugene and Elisabeth Pridonoff at the Cincinnati College Conservatory of Music.
-Mr. Wallick has recently been appointed as professor of piano at Colorado State University where he lives with his wife and three children.
+accelerated master's Degree (2001).
+He continued his studies with Christopher Elton in London at the Royal Academy of Music where he was the recipient of the Associated Board International Scholarship, receiving a Post-graduate Diploma with Distinction.
+He previously studied with Eugene and Elisabeth Pridonoff from the Cincinnati College Conservatory of Music.
+Mr. Wallick has recently been appointed as Associate Professor of Piano at Colorado State University where he lives with his wife and three children.
+George Plimpton's feature article on BryanWallick appeared in the March 2002 edition of Contents magazine.

 Erik Peterson | Violin (DE)